grapeot/VoiceNoteTaker/README.md

 This project is set up to use a development server, which is not suitable for production use.
 Please ensure that you do not deploy the application with the development server for production purposes.
 Instead, use a production-ready web server, such as Gunicorn or uWSGI, in conjunction with a reverse proxy like Nginx or Apache.

 ## Docker usage
-One click deploy via Railway:
+One click deploy [a forked version](https://github.com/xingfanxia/VoiceNoteTaker) on Railway:
 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/JINxPn?referralCode=GfxT3U)